“Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul.” 3 John 1:2 ESV

 Mom and Dad do not have medical insurance

 If your family is not insured, there’s a few possible paths your student can pursue.

 Some universities offer health insurance for students.
-Some are administered through the school and some are administered through a third party.
+Some programs are administered through the school and some are administered through a third party.
 Schools that offer this type of option typically bundle the expense along with tuition and other fees.
-Help your student work through the option available to discern what is or is not included as part of the plan.
+Help your student work through the options available to discern what is or is not included as part of the plan.